Our New England Innkeeper Version of the Phantom Manor (Disneyland Paris) Halloween Gingerbread House

 We used our favorite tried-and-true gingerbread recipe from Bill Yosses, the former White House pastry chef.

-And before long, the Phantom Manor Gingerbread House started to take shape.
+And before long, our New England Innkeeper version of the Phantom Manor Gingerbread House started to take shape.

 ALSO: CLICK HERE to SUBSCRIBE to the New England Innkeeper YouTube Channel so you see future videos about New England recipes, traditions, flavors, styles, and destinations.